See what there is to do in Knoxville during the winter, along with the best places to stay, what to pack, and more!

-You’ll find that there are plenty of things to do in the marble city throughout the holidays and winter season.
+You’ll find that there are lots things to do in the Marble City throughout the holidays and winter season.
+Keep reading to find out!

 Festive Things to Do in Knoxville in Winter